 GPS tracking devices are now used for a variety of applications from helping car dealerships quickly repo financed vehicles that are in default to construction companies track rental equipment.
 Unfortunately, real time GPS trackers are often used for some unsavory applications.
 That is why if you have ever thought, “I think there is a GPS tracker on my car and want to know what a tracking device looks like.”, our security experts are here to demystify that question!
-Car tracking devices are typically small, black, portable and potentially wireless trackers that can be equipped inside or outside of a vehicle.
-With so many different options, let us take a closer look at the different types of car tracking devices and explain what each looks like!
+GPS car tracker devices are typically small, black, portable, and potentially wireless trackers that can be equipped inside or outside of a vehicle.
+With so many different options, let us take a closer look at the different types of GPS car devices and explain what each looks like!

 GPS Tracker For OBD2

-The easiest GPS tracker to find on a vehicle, OBD2 tracking devices are small, black devices that plug directly into the OBD2 port of a car.
-Devices that connect to the OBD2 port are live GPS vehicle tracking systems which means someone is remotely tracking the vehicle.
-Below is a photo of what an OBD2 GPS tracker looks like:
+The easiest GPS tracker to find on a vehicle, OBD2 tracking devices are small, black devices that plug directly into the OBD2 ports of cars.
+A GPS device that connects to the OBD2 port is live GPS vehicle tracking systems which mean someone is remotely tracking the vehicle.
+These devices are typically used to monitor fleet vehicles.
+Below is a photo of what an OBD2 GPS car tracker looks like:

 Hardwired GPS Tracker With Engine Shut Off

-GPS trackers that are hardwired to a vehicle are the hardest to locate because they pull power from the car’s 12-volt system.
-This means the tracking device could be hidden behind the stereo, inside the dash, under the steering column or some other location a professional installer chose to mount the device according to the make and model of the car.
+Hidden GPS trackers that are hardwired to a vehicle are the hardest to locate because they pull power from the car’s 12-volt system and are commonly used for GPS fleet management purposes.
+This means the tracking device could be hidden behind the stereo, inside the dash, under the steering column, or some other location a professional installer chose to mount the device according to the make and model of the car.
 Below is a photo of what a hardwired GPS tracker looks like:

 Wireless GPS Tracking Device

 Another type of tracker that can be difficult to locate on a car, wireless GPS trackers are portable, waterproof, and oftentimes equipped with an exterior magnetic mount.
 This means the wireless GPS tracking device can be placed inside or outside of a vehicle!
-Therefore, people would want to search under the car seats, inside the glovebox, and even underneath the automobile when looking for a wireless GPS tracker.
+Therefore, people would want to search under the car seats, inside the glovebox, and even underneath the automobile when looking for wireless realtime GPS trackers.
+Commonly used by private investigators and those concerned their spouse might be cheating, some of these vehicle trackers can not be found by a bug detector.
 Below is a photo of what a wireless GPS tracking device looks like:

 For more information on the most common places people put a GPS tracker on a car please click here.

 Car tracking devices come in many shapes and sizes but the most important thing to remember is that they are designed to be covert in nature.
-Therefore, finding a car GPS tracker can be challenging, but hopefully, now you have a better idea of what a GPS tracker looks like when scanning the vehicle!
+Therefore, finding a car GPS tracker can be challenging, but hopefully, now you have a better idea of what active trackers look like when scanning the vehicle!